 The children's mental health system is complex and it is not possible to give the District an overall grade for how it is meeting children's needs in this area.
-Instead, this report card reviews automatically be part of the MCO's network without being subject to additional credentialing requirements.
-Mental health providers have reported to Children's Law Center that they are having an easier time credentialing with the new MCOs as a result of the new process.
+Instead, this report card reviews the District's progress during the past year in each of the seven sections set forth in Children's Law Center's 2012 mental health plan and assigns a grade to each one on a scale of zero to ten.

-The change to credentialing and the increase in MHRS rates address. two issues that had been cited as reasons providers would not enter the DC market or expand in DC.
+The change to credentialing and the increase in MHRS rates address two issues that had been cited as reasons providers would not enter the DC market or expand in DC.
 While too soon to see results, we are hopeful that these changes will result in an increase of high-quality providers serving DC's Medicaid population.

 DC has historically lacked services at every level of need.
 Over the last several years, the District has made steady progress expanding the variety of mental health services available to low-income children with serious mental health needs.
 The Department of Behavioral Health added two new evidence-based therapies to its mental health system this year and now offers nine services that can meet the needs of children with extensive mental health concerns.
-The new services. which are Multi-Systemic Therapy for Emerging Adults (MST-EA) and the Transition to Independence Process (TIP), target older youth.6 Because of the severe lack of mental health services for older youth, both new therapies are important additions and help fill a void.
+The new services, which are Multi-Systemic Therapy for Emerging Adults (MST-EA) and the Transition to Independence Process (TIP), target older youth.6 Because of the severe lack of mental health services for older youth, both new therapies are important additions and help fill a void.

-The District continues to work to ensure its evidence-based practices are billable to Medicaid, which means the District would only pay 30% of the total cost of the service. with local funds rather than 100% (federal Medicaid pays the other 70%).
-This is noteworthy because any savings in local funds could then be reinvested in additional children's mental health services
+The District continues to work to ensure its evidence-based practices are billable to Medicaid, which means the District would only pay 30% of the total cost of the service with local funds rather than 100% (federal Medicaid pays the other 70%).
+This is noteworthy because any savings in local funds could then be reinvested in additional children's mental health services.